russolsen/qrn/README.md

 * QRN knows how to tranform markdown files into html.
-* QRN knows how to do "include" processing on your content so common headers and footers
+* QRN knows how to do "include" processing on your content so that you can write the common parts of your site once.

-The key idea behind QRN is that it is extremely opinionated about a few things -- mostly around a some key file naming conventions and how those files are processed into your final static webstite.
+The key idea behind QRN is that it is extremely opinionated about a few things -- mostly around a some key naming conventions and how those files are processed into your final static webstite.

 Specifically: